dantegr/react-link-station-finder/README.md

 (0,0), (100, 100), (15,10) and (18, 18).

 # Usage
-Use the following command on a terminal application ```yarn start``` to initialize the project locally
+Clone the repo to your pc then using your favorite terminal software navigate to the repo folder and type the following ```yarn start``` to initialize the project locally